techBeck03/hx-custom-c1/README.md

    `cp inventory.example.yml inventory.yml`

-4. Modify the inventory file with your cluster info (passwords will be covered in a coming step)
+4. Modify the inventory file with your cluster info (**passwords will be covered in the next step**)

    ```yaml
    all: